ChinemeremChigbo/discord-mutual-friends-and-servers/README.md

 1. Install all project [Requirements](#requirements)
 2. Get your Discord token using the steps in the [How to Get Your Token](#how-to-get-your-token) section
 3. Put your Discord token into `.env.sample` file
-4. Rename the file from `.env.sample` to `.env`
+4. Rename the file `.env.sample` to `.env`
-5. Install the requirements using the following code snippet:
+5. Install the requirements using the following command:

    ```bash
    python3 -m pip install -r requirements.txt
    ```

-6. Run the main Python file with or customize your command with the options in the [Command-line Options](#command-line-options) section:
+6. Run the main Python file with the command below, or customize the command with the options in the [Command-line Options](#command-line-options) section:

    ```bash
    python3 main.py